playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-While this level of internals knowledge is seldomly utilized when getting started building applications, they can provide you powerful ability to optimize and improve your applications; think of this information like your developer superpower.
+While this level of internals knowledge is seldom used when getting started building applications, they can provide you the powerful ability to optimize and improve your applications; think of this information like your developer superpower.

 Like any other superpower, you should use these last few APIs with care, knowing that they may make your application worse rather than better; With great APIs comes great responsibility.

-# Changing Data without Renderings
+# Changing Data without Renderings {#changing-data-without-rendering}

 Sometimes it's not ideal to trigger a re-render every time you want to set a variable's state.